Jump to Main Content

 There is no background knowledge required for the AI courses beyond any prerequisites listed in the time schedule.

-Q: If I cannot join the AI specialization, will I still be able to learn about how AI is transforming information management?
+Q: Other than the AI specialization or AI-focused electives, how can I learn more about how AI is transforming information management?

 Resources: